-Applicant is 54 years old.
-He is married.
-He is employed with a defense contractor as an Estimating Supervisor.
+Applicant is 58 years old.
+He holds the position of Vice President of Quality Control/ Chief Inspector and is employed with a defense contractor.
 He is seeking to retain a security clearance in connection with his employment.

 Guideline F - Financial Considerations